jklewa/atv-desktop-remote/README.md

 ## Building

-1. `electron-builder` is used to create a standalone application.
+1. [electron-builder](https://www.electron.build/) is used to create a standalone application
+2. `npm run build` builds your local environment
-2. `npm run build` builds MacOS, Windows, & Linux
+   * `npm run build -- --mac --win --linux` builds macOS, Windows, & Linux
 3. Packages are stored in `dist/`
-4. Pushing a new release tag (`v1.x.x`) also triggers a release with GitHub Actions
+4. Pushing a new release tag (`v1.x.x`) also triggers a build & release with GitHub Actions
 5. To update the application's screenshot: `python generate_screenshot.py`

-## Version Bump

-1. To increment the semvar version number: `python fixversion.py 1.2.3`
+6. To increment the semvar version number: `python fixversion.py 1.2.3`
-2. Update package locks in both `.` and `app/`: `npm install && cd app/ && npm install`
+   * This will prompt you to update package locks in both `.` and `app/`

 ## Notes